-Cedar chips are a useful addition to the garden, primarily as a mulching material.
-Concerns about cedar chips causing plant toxicity are unfounded, according to an article by Linda Chalker-Scott, a horticulturalist with Washington State University's Puyallup Research and Extension Center.
-Most cedar chips for garden use are made from eastern red cedar (Juniperus virginiana), hardy in U.S. Department of Agriculture plant hardiness zones 2 through 9, or western red cedar (Thuja plicata), hardy in USDA zones 5 through 7.
-Cedar chips made from true cedars (Cedrus spp.), hardy in USDA zones 6 through 9, also pose no danger when used around garden plants.
+Cedar chips are a useful addition to the garden, with one of the most common uses for cedar chips being a mulching material.
+Most cedar chips for garden use are made from trees that are not "true" cedars -- eastern red cedar (Juniperus virginiana, USDA zones 2-9), or western red cedar (Thuja plicata, zones 5-7).
+Cedar chips made from true cedars (Cedrus spp., zones 6-9), also pose no danger when used around garden plants.
 Eastern red cedar has a potential to become invasive in some locations.

 Paths and Walkways